 To answer this question, you first have to decide the field of view of the scene you are going to shot.
 For the sake of the example, let us say you are going to shot a 180-degree panorama.
 You have chosen your lens, so find its angles of view (horizontal and vertical) from the manual.
 The table below shows the horizontal and vertical angles of view for different focal lenses and camera sensor sizes.

-Let us assume you chose a 50 mm lens, from the above table (when using it with full frame camera), so the horizontal angle =40 degree and the vertical angle=27 degree.
+Let us assume you chose a 50 mm lens, from the above table (when using it with a full-frame camera), so the horizontal angle =40 degree and the vertical angle=27 degree.

 The formula for calculating the number of frames is as follow: